siddharthc30/ReviewGenie/README.md

 Complete amazon product review analysis under one hood.
 Review Genie is a web application that helps users to understand more and provides insights about fellow customers and users regarding their opinion and thoughts on a certain product the user wants to purchase on Amazon(IN).

+## Disclaimer
+This project uses web scraping to collect information, I don't know if its right to host a web application that scrapes information from a popular website such as Amazon.
+I will soon find out a solution for this and host the project ASAP.

 ## Summary of Contents